oleksastepaniuk/ua_parliament_networks/README.md

 4. Attributes of Members of parliament (MPs) 1998-2019

+Data can be downloaded from the [
+Kaggle page](https://www.kaggle.com/dataset/9b5e80df136eddb01b7e860c448436cfc569a8a92409f9b74fad560bbe41d1e6) of the project.
+Currently the the database of MPs attributes is available.

 ### Additional materials

 1. Ukrainian Parliament BI tool- migration of MPs between Parliaments and Factions ([link to shiny application](https://ostepaniuk.shinyapps.io/rada_networks/))